leason/eason.blog/content/posts/2026/08/realized-value-of-ai-improvement/index.md

 featuredImage: "/posts/2026/08/realized-value-of-ai-improvement/wheres-the-ai-beef.png"
 featuredImageDescription: ""
 categories: ["ai"]
-draft: true
+draft: false
 ---
 Anyone my age can remember the sweet old ladies, adjusting their glasses, squinting, and asking: "Where's the beef?"
 That marketing campaign led to Wendy's [increasing their revenue by 31% in 1984](https://en.wikipedia.org/wiki/Where%27s_the_beef%3F).
 The catchphrase made its way onto t-shirts and even political campaign slogans.

 In the fast moving age we live in, I am hearing people start to ask that question about the economic benefits of AI.
 After all, if it's helping people write software code and do their work faster, doesn't it make sense that it would lead to better sales or margins for the firms adopting it?
 It's been over four years since GitHub Copilot, the first AI-driven software writing assistance tool, became generally available and promised to transform software productivity.
 So, where's the beef?

 As a researcher, I've started to fall in love with this question.
-[I'm not the only one](https://news.stanford.edu/stories/2025/12/ai-facts-siepr-policy-forum-fei-fei-ling-mark-kelly), [not by a long shot](https://mitsloan.mit.edu/ideas-made-to-matter/a-new-look-economics-ai).
-The goal of this essay is to share some of what I'm learning.
+[I'm not the only one](https://news.stanford.edu/stories/2025/12/ai-facts-siepr-policy-forum-fei-fei-ling-mark-kelly), [not by a long shot](https://mitsloan.mit.edu/ideas-made-to-matter/a-new-look-economics-ai).[^5] The goal of this essay is to share some of what I'm learning.
 I want to help you understand the economic frameworks that scientists are using, some history of other technological revolutions, and give you the high-level view of what the facts tell us about where we are on the curve when it comes to AI.

 ### TL;DR
 There is no beef yet, at least not in the financial details of the 1k publicly traded companies I looked at.
 However, by monitoring financial disclosures, we should be able to detect when AI adoption starts to impact them and predict when we'll start to see the benefits show up more obviously.
 We'll do that by looking for dispersion that will show us when early adopters start making bigger bets.
 Read on for the details.